Palazestrant Combo Shows Preliminary Activity in ER+/HER2– Breast Cancer

 The trial’s primary end points included dose-limiting toxicities (DLTs), maximum tolerated dose (MTD), recommended phase 2 dose, pharmacokinetics, and incidence and severity of adverse effects (AEs).
 Secondary end points included ORR, clinical benefit rate, duration of response, time to progression, and PFS.

-Patients 18 years and older with histologically or cytologically confirmed advanced or metastatic breast cancer; ER-positive, HER2-negative disease based on archival tumor tissue sample; and a life expectancy of at least 6 months were eligible for enrollment on the trial.2 Other eligibility criteria included having an ECOG performance status of 0 or 1 and no more than 1 prior line of chemotherapy for locally advanced or metastatic disease.
+Patients 18 years or older with histologically or cytologically confirmed advanced or metastatic breast cancer; ER-positive, HER2-negative disease based on archival tumor tissue sample; and a life expectancy of at least 6 months were eligible for enrollment in the trial.2 Other eligibility criteria included having an ECOG performance status of 0 or 1 and no more than 1 prior line of chemotherapy for locally advanced or metastatic disease.

 Data showed no DLTs in the dose-escalation portion of the trial; the MTD was not reached.
 Dose reductions of palazestrant were necessary for 2 patients due to single instances of nausea and neutropenia.
 Investigators reduced doses for both agents in 8 patients and ribociclib alone in 23, with the most common cause being neutropenia.

 Among patients who received palazestrant at 120 mg and 90 mg, respectively, the most common any-grade AEs included neutropenia (84% vs 81%), nausea (73% vs 69%), fatigue (54% vs 50%), white blood cell decreases (43% vs 38%), and diarrhea (43% vs 25%).
-Grade 4 toxicities included neutropenia in 9% of the 120 mg group and 16% of the 90 mg cohort; other grade 4 toxicities in the 120 mg group included decreased white blood cells (2%) and decreased lymphocytes (2%).
+Grade 4 toxicities included neutropenia in 9% of the 120-mg group and 16% of the 90-mg cohort; other grade 4 toxicities in the 120-mg group included decreased white blood cells (2%) and decreased lymphocytes (2%).

 References